sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 1. Event detectors stream the events with structured data, using the API provided.
 2. The streaming out API supports one or more local listeners to receive streams from multiple detectors (many-to-many).
 3. The structured data is per YANG definition.
+4. All events for a source is published via a single process instance (in other words publisher)
+5. Events from a source are indexed sequentially to help detect lost messages.

 ### Event local persistence
 1. A host service will receive all events and record the same in redis, using a new EVENTS table.